MarcioJales/Memlay/README.md

 Memlay was not extensively tested.

-# Current features
+# Current progress

-Implementation of the DWARF analysis feature on progress.
+Just the first function on the DWARF scheme is being found.
+Fix in progress.

+Only one breakpoint may be determined.

+Verbose execution only.

 # Usage
 memlay \<breakpoint\> \<executable\> \<args\>